kadirahq/flow-router/README.md

 ### Server Side Routing

-Flow Router is a client side router and it does not do sever side routing at all. `subscriptions` are only run on the server to enabled Fast Render support.
+Flow Router is a client side router and it does not support sever side routing at all. `subscriptions` are only run on the server to enabled Fast Render support.

 #### Why not?
 Meteor is not a traditional framework where you can send HTML directly from the server.
 Meteor needs to send a special set of HTML to the client initially.
 So, you can't directly send something to the client your self.